proteininnovation/Rosetta-PyData_Integration/README.md

-a [3dmol.js](https://3dmol.csb.pitt.edu) based viewer, we recommend using the [nbviewer](https://nbviewer.jupyter.org/github/proteininnovation/Rosetta-PyData_Integration/tree/master/) interface as a non-interactive view to these components.
+a [3dmol.js](https://3dmol.csb.pitt.edu) based viewer, we recommend using the [nbviewer](https://nbviewer.jupyter.org/github/proteininnovation/Rosetta-PyData_Integration/tree/master/) interface as a non-interactive way to view these components.

 # Interactive Environment

 The analysis notebooks within this project rely on a conda environment specified in `environment.yml` and `environment.lock.yml`.
-Conda packages for this environment are available for on the Linux 64-bit platform.
+Conda packages for this environment are available on the Linux 64-bit platform.

 ## Installation